vitessio/website/content/en/docs/16.0/reference/vreplication/flags.md

 This flag is intended as an option to improve the performance of the [VReplication copy phase](https://vitess.io/docs/design-docs/vreplication/life-of-a-stream/#copy).

-During the VReplication copy phase, the target tablet reads batches of rows in VStream packets from the source tablet and inserts them on the target.
+During the VReplication copy phase, the target tablet reads batches of rows in VStream packets (the size of which is managed by the [`--vstream_packet_size` flag](#vstream_packet_size)) from the source tablet and inserts them on the target.
 By default, the target does this sequentially: it reads a batch, then it inserts a batch, then it reads a batch, etc. This flag adds a degree of parallelism so that, while a new batch is being read from the source, up to `--vreplication-parallel-insert-workers` may be inserting previously read batches.

 {{< info >}}
 Batches of rows insert in parallel, but commit in order.
 In other words, given two batches B1 and B2 with all primary key IDs in B1 less than those in B2, rows in B2 may be inserted before those in B1, but the B1 transaction will commit before the B2 transaction.